How to Install Peel & Stick Floor Tile

 Let me share how easy it was!
 I used FloorPops flooring tiles for this project.
 These exact tiles are very popular and go in and out of stock, but check back regularly to see when they will be restocked.
 (Don’t forget to set your alarm to snag them right away when they do come back in stock!)

-But honestly there are many other beautiful flooring tiles available if you don’t want the black and white checkerboard look!
+But honestly, there are many other beautiful flooring tiles available if you don’t want the black-and-white checkerboard look!

 The flooring update is a part of my whole laundry room makeover.
 And so you’re getting a little bit of a sneak peek of some of the other elements as well.
 Enjoy!